SeongJinAhn/VGNAE/README.md

 # VGNAE
-This repository provides a reference implementation of VGNAE as described in the paper:
+An implement of CIKM 2021 paper "Variational Graph Normalized Auto-Encoders" (CIKM 2021).
 > Variational Graph Normalized Auto-Encoders.
 > Seong Jin Ahn, Myoung Ho Kim.
 > CIKM, Short Papers, 2021.

+Thank you for your interest in our works!
-To be uploaded.
+Paper is to be uploaded.

 # Dependencies
 Recent versions of the following packages for Python 3 are required:

+* Anaconda3
 * Python 3.8.0
 * Pytorch 1.8.1
 * torch_geometric 1.7.0
 * torch_scatter 2.0.6

-# Usage
+# Easy Run
 > python main.py --dataset=Cora --training_rate=0.2 --epochs=300
->

 # Citing
-If you find VGNAE useful in your research or want to compare it, please cite the paper
+If you make advantage of our VGNAE in your research, please cite the following in your manuscript: